yusdacra/nix-cargo-integration/README.md

 ## Documentation

+Documentation for `master` branch is on https://yusdacra.github.io/nix-cargo-integration.

-You can get documentation by running `mdbook serve docs` at the root of the repository.
+You can also serve documentation by running `mdbook serve docs` at the root of the repository.

 ## Usage